willyguggenheim/kubify/README.md

+# Welcome!

 Kubify OS, Version: 9001.0.0

 Well hello there!
 Welcome to Kubify.
 The Turn-Key MLOps Stack.

 # Who is this for?

-Data Scientists & Devs who want full self service & who want to code fast.
+Data Scientists/Devs/DevOps who want self service.

+To rapid develop many services/models fast simultaneously on full real environment.

 # Why?